EG-BRS/DevSite/QuickStarts/DotNetCoreMVC.md

         }
 ```

-## Step 4 Create an authrize action in your contorler.
+## Step 4: Create an authorized action in your controller.

-In your controller create an action which you want to ensure that the user is logged in for.
-The Authorize attribute to the action.
+Add the [Authorize] attribute to an action in your controller, this will tell MVC that your user must be authorized to access it.

 ```csharp